navicore/mcpterm-rs/docs/TOOL_EXAMPLES.md

 # MCP Tool Examples

-This document provides examples of how to use the tools in the mcpterm CLI application.
+This document provides examples of how to use the tools in the MCPTerm application.
+For details on the tool architecture and implementation, see [TOOL_IMPLEMENTATION.md](TOOL_IMPLEMENTATION.md).

+Tools are called using the JSON-RPC format with the `mcp.tool_call` method.

 ## Shell Tool